-And they digged another well, and strove for that also: and he called the name of it Sitnah....
+And Jacob served seven years for Rachel; and they seemed unto him but a few days, for the love he ha...
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.